 come from?
-What was the part of it that caused you to have
+What was the part of it that caused you to have second thoughts, so to speak?

-really doing what I think needs to be done, which is

-constantly challenging the students' ability to do a thing

-and building up a repertoire of technical capabilities

-and understanding, that's what it takes, and that is a
+KJM: Teaching eats up a lot of energy.
+If you are really doing what I think needs to be done, which is constantly challenging the students' ability to do a thing and building up a repertoire of technical capabilities and understanding, that's what it takes, and that is a lot of work.

-didn't get into making art because I wanted to be the

-best art teacher I could be.
-I got in because I wanted

-to become the best artist I could be."
-At some point,

-you have to be able to give all of your energy over to

-just simply making the work, because if you keep hav-

-ing to divide your energy and your attention between
+It eats into your ability to do your own work.
+There was always this thing where I had said to myself: "I didn't get into making art because I wanted to be the best art teacher I could be.
+I got in because I wanted to become the best artist I could be."
+At some point, you have to be able to give all of your energy over to just simply making the work, because if you keep having to divide your energy and your attention between teaching, then there is a way in which it compromises what you do.

-teaching, then there is a way in which it compromises

-emy that in time begins to change your tastes to fit

-into the academic mold.
-So then everything starts to

-become the same kind of thing.
+Then there is something about being in the academy that in time begins to change your tastes to fit into the academic mold.
+So then everything starts to become the same kind of thing.
 That was something that I didn't like.
-You can lose your sense of judgment about the value of things because you have to talk about academy.
+You can lose your sense of judgment about the value of things because you have to talk about everything as if it is equally important.

+Those were some of the dangers I felt being in the academy.
 The other part of it was that I had so few opportunities to work with black students, because there were so few black students in those programs.
 It just felt like you were constantly reinforcing the same privileged access that white students already had to the best kind of education.
-It was nearly impossible to cultivate a large enough class of black students or people of color are revved up to challenge the dominant white majority in the art world.
+It was nearly impossible to cultivate a large enough class of black students or Mexican students or Korean students who might want to do work that might be different.

+A competitive capacity has to be encouraged where people of color are revved up to challenge the dominant white majority in the art world.
 Not just hoping they are welcomed into the mainstream, but to really go after a place in the art world because your pursuits are truly transformative.
-I mean, it's the same kind of pursuit that leads to the Nobel Prize or to the standing of artists like Donald Judd or Jackson Pollack or shaped the conversation about what kinds of things are
+I mean, it's the same kind of pursuit that leads to the Nobel Prize or to the standing of artists like Donald Judd or Jackson Pollack or Andy Warhol.
+They are the artists whose productivity shaped the conversation about what kinds of things are possible in making art.